bsu-cs-jb/cs-411-docs/project-01/specification.md

 Build an application that allows users to create and track several timers to help them navigate various areas of life.

-Part 1 of this project is focused on the main multi-timer screen.
-Other aspects are being moved into Part 2 which will not be due for at least two weeks.
+Project 1 of this project is focused on the main multi-timer screen.
+Other aspects are being moved into Project 2 which currently has not been assigned or scheduled.

 ### Requirements